-The Ukrainians' coach has apologised for the controversial nature of his side's first strike but will not punish the Brazilian, who was accused of unsportsmanlike behaviour
+The Ukrainians' coach has apologized for the controversial nature of his side's first strike but will not punish the Brazilian, who was accused of unsportsmanlike behavior.

-Danes' goalkeeper Jesper Hansen was expecting the ball to be played back to him by Willian, but the pass was instantly collected by the Brazilian, who went on to tap home the equaliser.
+Danes' goalkeeper Jesper Hansen was expecting the ball to be played back to him by Willian, but the pass was instantly collected by the Brazilian, who went on to tap home the equalizer.

 "I'm very sorry that we scored a goal that caused so much controversy," he said after the match.
 "Luiz Adriano told me that his instinct made him score the goal.

 "We deserved to win as we were the better team.
-Again, I apologise for what happened in [the build-up to] Adriano's goal."
+Again, I apologize for what happened in [the build-up to] Adriano's goal."

-However, after being questioned by one journalist who asked whether he would punish the player following his behaviour, Lucescu angrily replied: "Have you ever played football to ask me these questions?
+However, after being questioned by one journalist who asked whether he would punish the player following his behavior, Lucescu angrily replied: "Have you ever played soccer to ask me these questions?
 It was a mistake that happened during the game.

 "We are very proud of this victory and it should have been 10-2 [not 5-2]!
-I apologised, what else do you want me to do?"
+I apologized, what else do you want me to do?"